ENERGY SAVING TIPS

 12. Vacuum out dust and pet hair from registers and cold air returns so that your furnace runs more efficiently.

-14. If you are building a new home place your water heater as close to kitchen, bathrooms and laundry room.
+14. If you are building a new home place your water heater close to the kitchen, bathrooms or laundry room.
 Heat is lost through long pipes.

 15. Adding a humidifier to your heating system may allow you to turn down your thermostat and be comfortable at lower temperatures.